nekrasov-d/cordic-based-math/README.md

   adders) : <b>TODO: count</b>
   * Amount of variable \* variable multipliers needed: 0
   * Amount of block RAM needed: 0 bit
+  * Codric core computations can be pipelined.
+Options:
+    - No registers
+    - Even atoms only
+    - All atoms

 #### Overflow protection ####